 What are the benefits of a collagen supplement?

-Ashley Jordan Ferira, Ph.D., RDN, director of scientific affairs at mindbodygreen, further explains that "in addition to providing key amino acids to fuel the gut, collagen peptides are also thought to support tight junctions in the GI tract, in other words, preserving the integrity of the gut lining."*
+Ashley Jordan Ferira, Ph.D., RDN, vice president of scientific affairs at mindbodygreen, further explains that "in addition to providing key amino acids to fuel the gut, collagen peptides are also thought to support tight junctions5 in the GI tract, in other words, preserving the integrity of the gut lining."*

 What are the benefits of a biotin supplement?

 Biotin is an essential water-soluble B vitamin—vitamin B7, specifically.
 B vitamins fuel many delicate, intricate pathways in the body.

 Biotin is critical for the daily utilization of fats, carbs, and amino acids (ahem, like those found in collagen supplements) for energy (ATP).*